 - Recreation of mobile specific configuration

-While there is no need for a Relay Server or reverse proxy, SAP Cloud Platform needs to be enabled to connect to the on-premises network.
-In order to achieve this, SAP Cloud Platform comes with the cloud connector.
-This is an on-premises software component that will establish connection from within the customers network to the SAP Cloud Platform accounts of the customer.
-This secure connection can then be leveraged by all SAP Cloud Platform services, not only Mobile Services.
-This cloud connector will then be the only remaining on-premises component on customer side, lowering the system footprint significantly.
-After installing the cloud connector component, administration tasks involve allowing local resources and configuring principle propagation to on-premise data sources.
+While there is no need for a Relay Server or reverse proxy, SAP Business Technology Platform needs to be enabled to connect to the on-premises network.
+In order to achieve this, SAP Business Technology Platform comes with the SAP Cloud Connector.
+This is an on-premises software component that will establish connection from within the customers network to the SAP Business Technology Platform accounts of the customer.
+This secure connection can then be leveraged by all SAP Business Technology Platform services, not only mobile services.
+This SAP Cloud Connector will then be the only remaining on-premises component on customer side, lowering the system footprint significantly.
+After installing the SAP Cloud Connector component, administration tasks involve allowing local resources and configuring principle propagation to on-premise data sources.
 This task is not mobile-specific, and only needs to be done once.
-You can find more information about cloud connector in the documentation
+You can find more information about SAP Cloud Connector in the documentation

-The Identity Provide (IDP) is the authority to grant access to your solutions running on SAP Cloud Platform.
+The Identity Provide (IDP) is the authority to grant access to your solutions running on SAP Business Technology Platform.
 There are plenty options to choose an IDP.
-In case of SAP Cloud Platform trial accounts, the IDP is SAP ID, which manages all the S- and P-Users and allows Single-Sign-On for all SAP resources.
-Customers will use their own IDP and can either use the SAP Cloud Platform Identity Authentication service or connect their existing IDP.
+In case of SAP Business Technology Platform trial accounts, the IDP is SAP Identity and Authentication Service, which manages all the S- and P-Users and allows Single-Sign-On for all SAP resources.
+Customers will use their own IDP and can either use the SAP Business Technology Platform Identity Authentication service or connect their existing IDP.
 This task is not mobile specific and only needs to be done once.
-Mobile Services will leverage the IDP automatically.
-More information about Authentication on SAP Cloud Platform can be found in the documentation
+The mobile services will leverage the IDP automatically.
+More information about Authentication on SAP Business Technology Platform can be found in the documentation

 Actual administration of Mobile Service takes place on the "space" level.
-Here, Mobile Services provides an administration cockpit very similar to the administration cockpit of SAP Mobile Platform.
-The task during migration is to re-create all application configurations from SAP Mobile Platform in the Mobile Services cockpit.
+Here, mobile services provides an administration cockpit very similar to the administration cockpit of SAP Mobile Platform.
+The task during migration is to re-create all application configurations from SAP Mobile Platform in the SAP mobile service cockpit.
 Even though there is no import/export functionality available, this task is rather trivial and should not take more than a couple of minutes.
 How application configuration will be created is documented here.

 |Mobile applications are hybrid Android, iOS, or Windows 8.1 applications, which use the Mobile Application Framework (MAF) Logon plug-in.||Mobile applications are hybrid Android, iOS, or Windows 8.1 applications, which use the Mobile Application Framework (MAF) Logon plug-in.|